 6. Have Them Wear a Dog Sweater

-Many people laugh at the idea of pets wearing clothes, but it can do wonders when walking dogs in winter in terms of protecting them from the cold.
+Many people laugh at the idea of pets wearing winter clothes, but it can do wonders when walking dogs in winter in terms of protecting them from the cold.
 Pet owners often assume that because dogs have furs, they should withstand cold weather and wick off moisture, but that's simply not true – many dogs can't sustain really cold weather.

 A dog sweater can protect your dog from wind, moisture, and adds an extra layer of insulation.
 However, if a sweater becomes wet, your dog may actually be colder than they would be without one.
 To protect against this, it is advised to carry multiple sweaters with you if you're going for long walks, or simply head home once the dog is wet.
 Also, booties and dog socks can protect their paws and add additional level of warmth.